Working to re-establish the rail link to Kemble

 We are also giving consideration to the idea of extending the line past the Chesterton Development to a halt near the Royal Agricultural University, and then on down Tetbury Road to a Town Halt in the vicinity of the Sports centre.

 We have drafted a Scheme document to help explain the details, options and some solutions.
-It is still a work-in-progress and doesn't have all the answers, but you can download a current copy of the Scheme here.
+It is still a work-in-progress and doesn't have all the answers, but you can read and download the latest version of the Scheme here.

 The track has been removed, but the path is still clear almost all the way.
 It would take up some of the car park at Kemble Station, but they won't need to park so many cars there and more space is available at Chesterton Halt!